Nashville, TN 37215

 In June of 2006, John Carpenter started Nashville Tools for School in a shed at his home.
 John's vision was to improve MNPS schools and related institutions with the completion of small construction projects and low-cost furniture.
 The first project completed by John and a very small team of volunteers was a drywall repair at Hillsboro High School.
 John and the Nashville Tools for Schools volunteers would graduate from the backyard shed to a four-bay workshop at Hillsboro High School, and in May 2017, NTFS entered into a lease agreement with MNPS wherein NTFS has rent-free occupation of a workshop located on Foster Avenue in Nashville.
 NTFS established Non-Profit 501C3 status in April 2011.
 NTFS was a recipient of the 2010 Alignment Nashville award for developing community leaders, 2010 Daily's Difference Maker Award, 2010 Mayor's Award for Outstanding System-wide Partner, and the 2009 Honorable Mention Mayor's Award for System-wide Partner.

-3. NTFS is the grateful recipient of four grants this year from Schneider Electric North America, West End United Methodist Church, The Sertoma Club of Nashville and Woodmont Christian Church.
-Additionally, NTFS participated in The Big Payback sponsored by The Community Foundation of Middle Tennessee, wherein we raised $1741.00.
-With this year's COVID pandemic, as well as ongoing school budget shortfalls, these funds are particularly important in helping NTFS provide a wide variety of custom-made, low-cost products to underfunded and underperforming schools within MNPS.
+3. In 2020, NTFS was the grateful recipient of grants from the following organizations: Schneider Electric North America, West End United Methodist Church, The Sertoma Club of Nashville, Truxton Trust and Woodmont Christian Church.
+Additionally, NTFS participated in Giving Tuesday and The Big Payback sponsored by The Community Foundation of Middle Tennessee.
+NTFS also gratefully accepted individual donations totaling approximately $5000.
+With the ongoing repercussions of the COVID-19 pandemic, as well continuing school budget shortfalls, the funds received from these grants and fundraising efforts are crucial to NTFS' provision of a wide variety of custom-made, low-cost products to underfunded and underperforming schools within MNPS.

-4. We continue to increase our exposure on Twitter and Facebook, and with the assistance of our community partner Hands on Nashville, NTFS completed the update to its website and the site is much improved and working well.
+4. We continue to increase our exposure on Twitter and Facebook, and after the assistance of our community partner Hands on Nashville, NTFS has continued to monitor and update its website, which is working well and which has been very useful during the COVID-19 pandemic.

-5. As part of NTFS' ongoing collaboration with MNPS, we continue to operate in a wonderful, rent-free workshop located on Foster Avenue, and we have been advised that our occupation of that space is secure for at least two more years.
+5. As part of NTFS' ongoing collaboration with MNPS, we continue to operate in a wonderful, rent-free workshop located on Foster Avenue.
+Additionally, two of NTFS' regular volunteers who are physicians by profession were invaluable in establishing and maintaining COVID safety protocols that allowed limited production to proceed during the pandemic.

 6. NTFS continually strives to increase the number of schools for which we complete needed projects each year and we hope to increase the community support we receive both financially and through the donation of goods and services in order to increase the number of students and teachers we are able to serve.